ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 ### Create subsets of reads from different positions in the fastq file using Trycycler

-Here trycycler will generate 12 fastq files in the read_subsets folder that are close to equal in size and without any read overlap between samples
+Here trycycler will generate 12 fastq files in the read_subsetNuclearClean and read_subsets folders, that are close to equal in size and without any read overlap between samples
 ```
 trycycler subsample --reads OrganelleReads.fastq --out_dir read_subsetNuclearClean  -t 36
 trycycler subsample --reads MitoNanopore2k.fastq --out_dir read_subsets -t 36